RocioSerrano0921/bookaroo/README.md

 | BookReservationForm     | Registered Users | Reserve books, manage reservations |
 | EditDaysReservationForm | Registered Users | Update reservation period          |

-## User Stories (Aligned with Code Institute Evaluation Criteria)

-### Book Management (CRUD & Display)

--   **As a user**, I want to view a list of all books so that I can browse the collection.
--   **As a user**, I want to view details of each book (title, author(s), published date, description, stock) to learn more about each book.
--   **As a user**, I want to add new books (if I am an admin) to expand the collection.
--   **As a user**, I want to edit book details (if I am an admin) to keep information accurate.
--   **As a user**, I want to delete books (if I am an admin) to maintain a relevant catalog.
--   **As a user**, I want to search for books by title or author to quickly find specific books.
--   **As a user**, I want to filter books by author to see only books by a specific author.
--   **As a user**, I want to sort books by title or author to navigate easily.

-### Author Management (CRUD)

--   **As an admin**, I want to add new authors to enrich the database.
--   **As an admin**, I want to edit existing author information to keep it accurate.
--   **As an admin**, I want to deactivate authors (soft delete) to maintain data integrity without removing associated books.
--   **As a user**, I want to view all authors and their books to explore their works.

-### Book Reservations (Stock Management & Business Rules)

--   **As an authenticated user**, I want to reserve a book so that it will be available for me.
--   **As an authenticated user**, I want to cancel a reservation to free the book for others.
--   **As an authenticated user**, I want to view all my current and past reservations to track my activity.
--   **As an admin**, I want to see all active reservations to monitor system usage.
--   **As a user**, I want the system to prevent me from reserving a book that has no stock.
--   **As a user**, I want the system to prevent me from reserving the same book more than once at the same time.
--   **As an admin**, I want book stock to automatically update when a reservation is created or canceled.

-### Authentication & User Profiles

--   **As a new user**, I want to register an account to use the application.
--   **As a user**, I want to log in securely to access my profile and reservations.
--   **As a user**, I want to log out to secure my account.
--   **As a user**, I want to update my profile information to keep it accurate.
--   **As a user**, I want to reset my password if I forget it.

-### UI & UX (Accessibility & Responsiveness)

--   **As a user**, I want the site to be responsive on mobile, tablet, and desktop devices.
--   **As a user**, I want clear navigation so I can easily find books, authors, and reservations.
--   **As a user**, I want forms to include validation and helpful error messages to prevent mistakes.
--   **As a user**, I want color contrasts and readable fonts for accessibility.

-### Testing

--   **As a developer**, I want unit tests for models and forms to ensure they work correctly.
--   **As a developer**, I want integration tests to verify relationships between models and views.
--   **As a developer**, I want functional tests for the user workflow (reserving books, CRUD operations) to ensure everything works as expected.

-### Deployment & Documentation

--   **As a user**, I want the application to be deployed and accessible online.
--   **As a developer**, I want detailed README documentation to guide setup, usage, and contribution.

 #### Project Board

 The project was organized using GitHub Projects.
 Tasks were tracked through columns: